 Patients have several options today when it comes to replacement or restoration treatment.
-Whether they are partial dentures or dental bridges, one thing is sure and that is that optimal oral health and dental hygiene should always be a top priority.
+Whether they are dental bridges vs partial dentures, one thing is sure and that is that optimal oral health and dental hygiene should always be a top priority.
 Keep in mind that every tooth in the mouth is important to maintaining proper alignment.
-When a tooth is extracted or removed it can directly affect the smile, speech and bite of the individual.
+When a tooth is extracted or removed it can directly affect the smile, speech, and bite of the individual.
 Even face shape can be affected by a missing tooth or multiple missing teeth.

 Replace Multiple Missing Teeth

 When deciding between a bridge and partial denture, take into account how each will affect remaining teeth.
 Both solutions will fill an empty space and prevent teeth from shifting as well as improve the patient’s ability to talk and eat.
 However, each solution will function differently and require different maintenance.
 A partial denture is simply a removable appliance that will replace multiple missing teeth.
 It is a molded plate affixed with replacement teeth.
 Eating and speaking with a partial denture may be uncomfortable and unnatural.
 While some people become accustomed to this type of dental appliance others find it uncomfortable.

 Creating A Natural Appearance And Improve Functionality